programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 <hr>

 Once our GeoJSON data has been updated, we call the `folium.GeoJsonTooltip()` method.
 This method allows values from the property dictionary to be displayed.
-It also allows us to provide aliases, which is the text to be displayed in the tool tip box.
+It also allows us to provide **aliases**, which is the text to be displayed in the tool tip box.

 Finally, we tell Folium to save this information to `cp.geojson`, which it will interpret to create the map.